Despite the impact that credit scores can have, many people misunderstand what they are and how they are calculated.

 While it’s nice to have excellent credit scores, and even a perfect credit score of 850, you will most likely already qualify for the best rates on anything with a credit score in the mid to high 700’s.

 If you’re looking for an idea of what kind of credit score you’ll need in various situations, read on.

-Landlords typically pull a credit report to assess the risk of new tenants before offering a lease.
-It’s not only to assess your current financial situation; i.e. how much money you currently owe compared to your income.
+Landlords typically pull your credit history to assess the risk of new tenants before offering a lease.
+It’s wise to evaluate your current financial situation, i.e., how much money you currently owe compared to your income.
 You should also look for any outstanding collection accounts, including non-payment of rent from a prior apartment.

 In general, you need to have a credit score of at least 620 to be granted a lease.
-If you can’t meet this minimum, you’ll likely need a co-signer on your rental agreement.
-So a person with a 615 credit score would have problems, but if you have a 635, you’re likely in the clear.
+If you can’t meet this minimum, you’ll likely need a cosigner on your rental agreement.
+So, a person with a 615 credit score would have problems, but if you have a 635, you’re likely in the clear.

 What is a good credit score to buy a car?

 Car dealerships are well-known for their “no credit, bad credit, any credit!” slogans to get people in the door to buy a new car.